What to do if you find…

 If the baby or babies are uninjured, not being stalked by a predator, and weather permits, you can try to reunite babies with the mother following these steps.

-USE CAUTION: Always wear thick leather gloves when handling mature squirrels.
+Safety First.
+Whenever possible, wear thick gloves–leather is best–when handling mature squirrels.
+Thick towels can work as well.
 Get help from another person if possible.

-2. Gently slide a piece of cardboard underneath the box until the piece of cardboard is completely under the box.
+2. If you use a box, place the open side of the box over the squirrel, and gently slide a piece of cardboard underneath the box until the piece of cardboard is completely under the box.

 3. Secure the piece of cardboard to the box before lifting the box.